anamafla/anamafla/src/pages/blog/svg-and-react/index.en.md

 We are going to add an animation, to make the mouth be drawn when we click on the face.

-React-spring is a great library that helps to build your animations.
-It’s a spring-physics based animation library, the engine behind react-springs works based on physics and it tries to animate your elements based on how they would if they were in the real world.
+React-spring is a spring-physics based animation library that helps to build your animations, the engine behind react-springs works based on physics and it tries to animate your elements based on how they would if they were in the real world.

 We’re going to need `useSpring` and `animated` from react-spring: